jonasherfort/simple-modern-uv/README.md

   [**codespell**](https://github.com/codespell-project/codespell), and
   [**pytest**](https://github.com/pytest-dev/pytest).

-- A starter readme with handy reminders on setup and basic workflow to save time for you and users or collaborators.
+- A **starter readme** with handy reminders on Python and Poetry setup/installation and basic dev workflows using to save time for you and users or collaborators.

+- The whole template is **only ~300 lines** of code so you can read it and change what you want.

 It doesn't have lots of options or try to use every bell and whistle.
 It just adds the above essential things that should be in place for any new Python project.

+## When to Use This Template

+It should work whenever you want to use modern Python and Poetry and have a build workflow in GitHub.
+It does not handle:

+- Using Docker (but you could add this later)

+- Using [Conda](https://github.com/conda/conda) for dependencies (but note many deep learning libraries like PyTorch now support pip so this isn't as necessary as often as it used to be)

+- Using a code repo or build system that isn't GitHub and GitHub Actions

+(See [below](#alternatives) for other options.)

-## How To Use This Template
+## How to Use This Template

 ### Option 1: GitHub Template